shannonlal/kinesis-filebeat/README.md

 Next steps
-1. Simple log service to send a message to firehose and see if lambda function is called.
+1. send-log-message needs to read messages from queue.
+And test is to put messages onto log-queu on timer
 2. Expand this service to handle retry
 3. Test sending the log file to firehose
 4. Tail an actual log file and send to firehose